Stuart Fairchild Player Props: Reds vs. Red Sox

 Stuart Fairchild At The Plate

+- In 43.5% of his games this season (20 of 46), Fairchild has picked up at least one hit, and in six of those games (13.0%) he recorded multiple hits.

-- He has homered in one of 45 games, and in 0.7% of his plate appearances.
+- He has gone deep in one of 46 games, and in 0.7% of his plate appearances.

-- Fairchild has had at least one RBI in 24.4% of his games this year (11 of 45), with two or more RBI three times (6.7%).
-He has also been responsible for three or more of his team's runs in one contest.
+- Fairchild has an RBI in 11 of 46 games this year, with multiple RBI in three of them.
+He has also driven in three or more of his team's runs in one contest.

+- He has scored in 13 of 46 games this season, and more than once 3 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.